 Models created using the native format will conform to all of the software’s internal rules and will contain all of the information needed to design it – along with a complete list of the components used.
 This guarantees the highest level of integration with design software and includes the correct data to maintain the digital thread throughout the lifetime of the design.
 It will provide a fully detailed BOM to help the procurement and purchasing process.

 This is the functionality that Onshape has embedded into its cloud-based CAD and data management platform.
-Onshape’s new TraceParts native app, now available free in the Onshape App Store, provides users with instant access to the huge TraceParts Design Library.
+Onshape’s new TraceParts native app, now available free in the Onshape App Store, provides users with instant access to the huge TraceParts standard parts library.
 This library offers 3D models of over 130 million part numbers of industrial components from more than 1,100 leading manufacturers.

 The TraceParts 3D Design Library user interface is seamlessly integrated into Onshape.